tsilva/dataset-explorer-agent/internals.md

 ## How To Use The Schema

-- Human readers: Start with `SCHEMA.md` for each dataset; it provides context and definitions.
+- Human readers: Start with `derived/<NAME>/SCHEMA.md` for each dataset; it provides context and definitions.
-- Automation: Consume `SCHEMA.json` to generate DDL, build loaders, or run integrity checks.
+- Automation: Consume `derived/<NAME>/SCHEMA.json` to generate DDL, build loaders, or run integrity checks.
   - Example consumers: ad‑hoc scripts to emit Postgres/BigQuery DDL; data validation scripts to verify FK integrity.

 ## Typical Agent Tasks

 1) Add a new dataset
 - Create `datasets/<NAME>/` and place raw files (CSV/Parquet).
-- Create `SCHEMA.md` and `SCHEMA.json` in that folder mirroring the actual columns and relationships.
+- Create `derived/<NAME>/SCHEMA.md` and `derived/<NAME>/SCHEMA.json` mirroring the actual columns and relationships.
 - Document the dataset in this `internals.md` under “Dataset Inventory”.

 2) Update an existing dataset or schema